ellennickles/code-your-way-s23/week10/README.md

   guest, [Dongsoo
   Suh](https://tisch.nyu.edu/itp/events/spring-2023/itp-ima-thursday-night-talk-suh-dongsoo),
   an ITP Alum, current visiting scholar, artist, and researcher.
 - Decide how to best to present your project.
-Consider including one (1) question or two (2) to direct specific feedback.
-After this week, you'll have three (3) solid weeks to continue working on your project before final presentations.
+Consider including at least one (1) question to direct feedback.
+After next week, you'll have three (3) solid weeks to continue working on your project before final presentations.
 - [Submit Parts 2 and 3 here](https://forms.gle/5AgRQUsAeUj8mVNTA).

 ### Part 3: Prepare for Week 12 (two weeks)